121446174/nis2-compliance-dashboard/frontend/README.md

 Inspired Source: Express Routing Documentation
 Purpose: Setting up routing structure for efficient request handling.
 URL: https://expressjs.com/en/guide/routing.html

+Chatgpt Prompt: "Include logic to classify the user as 'Essential,' 'Important,' or 'Out of Scope' based on business rules, specifically"

+"My current system is storing 'Out of Scope' customers - how can i fix it to only allow storage in the database if the user qualifies as 'Essential' or 'Important."

 # Database (db.js)
 Source: MySQL Tutorial - Connecting to the MySQL Server from Node.js